The context for children’s development| June 2012

 For the moment it is Lissa’s birthday.
 The teacher builds on Lissa’s fantasy (“It’s your birthday.
 Will you have a party?”), guiding her to extend her play.

 Exploring – gaining information about an object – is a foundation that often leads to playing.
 In exploration children ask, “What is this?
 What can it do?”
-The inquiry process enables discovery, familiarization, and feelings of competence and security. (“This is something that I know”).
+The inquiry process enables discovery, familiarisation, and feelings of competence and security. (“This is something that I know”).
 By asking open-ended questions (“What does that feel like?
 What can you do with it?”), adults invite an unengaged child to participate and to expand the involvement of those already engaged (Tegano, Sawyers, & Moran 1989).

 How does play support learning and development?

 Enrichment and growth naturally evolve from playing as children learn about themselves and their surroundings.
 A child’s active participation in his or her world facilitates mastery and control, leading to feelings of competence and self-efficacy.
 Both contribute to young children’s sense of self (Pruett 1999).
 The internal excitement derived from discovery and mastery nurtures children’s innate desire to learn.
-This passion and internalized sense of accomplishment is what motivates children’s learning.
+This passion and internalised sense of accomplishment is what motivates children’s learning.

 Play lets children make important discoveries about the self – including their own likes and dislikes.
-They continually shift activities to maximize pleasure, while discovering what is easy and hard to do and what makes them happy or frustrated.
+They continually shift activities to maximise pleasure, while discovering what is easy and hard to do and what makes them happy or frustrated.
 They learn to understand the feelings of others and develop empathy.
 These skills are crucial for healthy peer relationships.

 Julia, nearly three, cries at her mother’s departure.
 “It’s OK to cry when you’re sad,” the teacher quietly reassures the child slumped in her lap.
 “Mommies and daddies come back.”